meyfa/CobolCraft/README.md

 The program entrypoint is `main.cob`, with further sources located in the `src/` directory, notably `src/server.cob`.

+In true COBOL fashion, there is also a code generator (itself written in COBOL) that generates additional source code from JSON data like Minecraft's default datapack.
+This can be found in the `codegen/` directory.

 The `cpp/` directory contains C++ sources that are used to interface with the operating system in ways that are not feasible in COBOL, such as low-level TCP socket management, precise timing, or process signal handling.